developer-zebra/developer-zebra-site/src/enterprise-browser/1-5/api/printingzebra/index.md

 ###Android Notes

-* To use a Bluetooth connection on Android devices you should take into account the following preconditions: Before using the printer you should pair it using the Android system Bluetooth settings.
+* To use a Bluetooth connection on Android devices, take into account the following preconditions: Before using the printer, pair it using the Android system Bluetooth settings.
-* When you call searchPrinters() with Bluetooth search (with CONNECTION_TYPE_ANY or CONNECTION_TYPE_BLUETOOTH) then _all_ Bluetooth devices around you will be discovered.
-You may see a lot of pairing requests to non-printer devices and should just cancel or ignore them.
-This happens because we can not detect that the device is a printer until the device is paired.
-It is recommended that the BT Address or WiFi MAC Address is also used when searching for printers.
+* When calling searchPrinters() with Bluetooth search (with CONNECTION_TYPE_ANY or CONNECTION_TYPE_BLUETOOTH) then _all_ Bluetooth nearby devices will be discovered.
+Ignore or cancel unwanted pairing requests to non-printer devices.
+This happens because non-printer devices cannot be detected until the device is paired.
+Zebra recommends including the Bluetooth address or Wi-Fi MAC Address when searching for printers.
-* When you call searchPrinters() with USB search (with CONNECTION_TYPE_ANY or CONNECTION_TYPE_USB) then you should configure your device USB controller as "USB Host mode" and should reboot device after the configuration.
+* When calling searchPrinters() with USB search (with CONNECTION_TYPE_ANY or CONNECTION_TYPE_USB), configure the device's USB controller as "USB Host mode" and reboot device after the configuration.
 USB connection is not supported on the Zebra QLn320 printer.
 The searchPrinters method should not return any non-printer devices.
 If USB printers are not supported by the SDK or device, the searchPrinters function should return PRINTER_STATUS_ERR_UNSUPPORTED.
 For example, executing searchPrinters on an Android device with connectionType set to CONNECTION_TYPE_USB should return PRINTER_STATUS_ERR_UNSUPPORTED.

-###Windows Mobile/CE Notes
+###Windows Mobile Notes

 * Requires a Printing Service application to be running.